Can I still get an abortion in Nevada? Abortion questions, answers.

 But while changing state law may take a significant effort, bans or restrictions in other states could lead to an influx of patients seeking abortions in Nevada, Planned Parenthood representatives told the Las Vegas Review-Journal this month.

 Haverda said abortion clinics in Southern Nevada have already seen an increase in patients from northern Arizona.
-She also expects more patients from Utah, which has a trigger law that could ban most abortions in the state following Friday’s ruling.
+She also expects more patients from Utah, which has a trigger law that could ban most abortions in the state.

 UNLV political science professor Rebecca Gill recently told the Review-Journal that while she thinks Nevadans are unlikely to change the law, a national ban from the federal government would supersede the state law.